A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Comparison between agent-based and continuum models

 \section{Comparison between agent-based and continuum models}

-In this section we compare numerical simulations for the agent-based model and the corresponding system of PDEs.
-It is useful to recall that the equation
+In this section, we compare numerical simulations for the agent-based model and the corresponding system of PDEs.
+Table \ref{tab:fig} summarises the scenarios explored.
+The \textsc{Matlab} code is available on GitHub \cite{github26}.

-admits traveling waves with speed at least $2\sqrt{f'(0)D}$ as solutions and an initial condition with compact support evolves into a wave that travels with the minimal speed \cite{kolmogorov37}.
-Hence, in absence of infection and immune response, the uninfected cells form a traveling wave invading the surrounding area at the speed $2\sqrt{D p}$.
-Let us also recall that, in absence of immune response, infected cells invading a region in which uninfected cells are at carrying capacity form a traveling wave moving at speed $2\sqrt{D(\beta-q)}$ (this can be obtained using standard linearisation techniques \cite[\S 2.1]{van03}; we refer to Ref. \cite{morselli23} for a further discussion and numerical simulations of this situation).
-These expressions only hold in one dimension; our simulations are in two dimensions with radial symmetry, hence the same formulas describe the asymptotic speed (see for example \cite[\S 13.2]{murray02}).

-These results cannot be easily generalised to Eq. \eqref{eq:pde}, as the chemotactic movement of immune cells does not fall within this framework.
-We may still expect that uninfected cells invade a region in which the amount of immune cells can be neglected and thus the expression $2\sqrt{D p}$ is still a good approximation of the invasion speed.
-However, we should not expect the considerations about the equilibria of Eq. \eqref{eq:ode} to be directly applicable to the expanding central region, due to both chemotaxis and the nonlocal term in the equation.

 In our simulations we consider a spatial domain $\Omega\coloneqq[-L,L]^2$ with $L=10\;$mm and we adopt zero-flux boundary conditions.
 We define $\omega$ as in Eq. \eqref{eq:omega} in order to maintain the radial symmetry of the problem, with $R=L$.
-The initial conditions are
+The initial conditions for Eq. \eqref{eq:pde} are

 where $R_u$ and $R_i$ are respectively the initial radius of uninfected and infected cells; initial conditions for $z$ and $\phi$ are 0 across the whole domain.
+Analogous initial conditions are used for the agent-based model, with the only difference that cell numbers rather than cell densities are considered.
 The reference case with $R_u>R_i$ corresponds to the intratumoral injection of the virus \cite{jin21}.
 On the other hand, in some simulations we assume that $R_u=R_i$, which corresponds to an infection of the whole domain: since we consider a tumour that can be infiltrated by the immune system without major obstacles, it is reasonable to assume that this could be obtained with an intravenous administration of the virus \cite{jin21}.

+These assumptions guarantee radial symmetry in the continuum formulation, thus justifying the use of Eq. \eqref{eq:pderad}.
+In contrast, the two-dimensional agent-based simulations do not display perfect radial symmetry due to stochastic fluctuations.
+Nevertheless, the comparison remains meaningful: the formal derivation in Appendix \ref{app:derivation} shows that, on average, the evolution of the agent-based model---though not strictly symmetric---corresponds to that of the radially symmetric continuum limit.